shaeekh/shaeekh/README.md

-- 👋 Hi, I’m @shaeekh al jahan
+- 👋 Hi, I’m @shaeekh al jahan, a Computer Science PhD Student at the University of Memphis
-- 👀 I’m interested in competitve programming, NLP, Bioinformatics, Machine Learning and Deep Learning
+- 👀 I’m interested in competitve programming, NLP, Bioinformatics, Multimodal Cognitive Analysis Machine Learning and Deep Learning
-- 🌱 I’m currently preparing for higher studies
 - 📫 How to reach me - email: shaeekhshuvro@gmail.com

 <!---